pkeffect/functions/functions/pipes/anthropic/README.md

 - Images must be under 5MB each and total under 100MB for a request.
 - The model name should be prefixed with `"anthropic."` (e.g., `"anthropic.claude-3-opus-20240229"`).
 - Errors during requests are returned as strings.
+- The list of models is cached for 10 minutes by default.
+This can be changed by setting the `ANTHROPIC_MODEL_CACHE_TTL` environment variable.

 ---